MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/multiplayer/invites/index.md

 > [!NOTE]
 > This is preliminary documentation.

-Invites is a Multiplayer feature in Xbox Live.
+Invites notifies other potential players to play a game with.

 ## In this section